Distance Education and Distance Education Technical Assistance

-Students who are not at attending classes at their local programs (whether they are unable to or prefer distance learning) and who wish to participate in distance learning classes must do so through Pennsylvania’s Distance Learning Project.
+Students who are not at attending classes at their local programs (whether they are unable to or prefer distance learning) and who wish to participate in distance learning classes may do so through Pennsylvania’s Distance Learning Project.
 The Distance Learning Project’s website (link opens in a new window) provides information about classes and an online application.

 Supplemental Distance Learning Students

 Students attending classes at their local programs may request distance learning through that program to supplement their classroom instruction.
 Local programs may report distance learning time if students use a resource approved for distance learning.
 Approved resources are included in the Division of Adult Education’s Distance Learning Policy D.130 (link opens in a new window).
 In addition to providing the list of approved resources, Policy D.130 explains the intent and use of distance learning in Pennsylvania.

 Submitting Resources for Addition to the Approved Supplemental Distance Learning Resource List

 The submission of requests for a distance learning resource to be vetted for approval is the same for online and print resources.
 When submitting a request, you will need to provide the following information below: